-ADA Compliance.
 All of PaperStreet’s websites start with Level AA Compliance in WCAG 2.1, and the team takes pride in incorporating ADA compliance into their projects.

-Education.
 PaperStreet maintains a free, content-rich, education-focused blog called Raising the Bar that is built to teach you about internet marketing from the web design, internet marketing, content, and branding perspectives.
 It is walking the walk with this stuff, and you’ll benefit from reviewing it.
 Sure, you can get this information elsewhere, but its perspective is useful and its staff has curated a ton of useful information in one easy-to-digest resource.

 Still, PaperStreet offers a lower-end service (“Essentials”) that is an off-the-rack website solution.
 This level doesn’t offer custom anything, but there are countless options to choose from and the templates are powerful and beautifully-designed in their own right.
 Pricing of the Essentials package depends on who will write your website’s content.
 If you do, you’ll pay a one-time setup fee of $2,000 and $100/month thereafter.
-If you have PaperStreet’s team write your content, the Essentials package comes with a $3,500 one-time setup fee (and the same $100/month thereafter).
+However, if you have PaperStreet’s team write your content, the Essentials package comes with a $3,500 one-time setup fee (and the same $100/month thereafter).

-Regardless of the package you choose, you’ll get logo design services included, and you can always add services à la carte.
+Alternatively, if you’re looking for a custom website, which is what makes up the majority of PaperStreet’s portfolio, you can expect to spend $5000 on the low end to over $75,000 if you want all the bells and whistles.
+Regardless of the package you choose, however, you’ll get logo design services included.
+And you can always add services à la carte.
 It claims to have a “plan for every type of client,” including flat rate, per project pricing on Enterprise-level contracts that allow for unlimited design time.

-A full-service shop.
 PaperStreet is a full-service digital marketing shop.
 It does website design, of course.
 But it offers a host of ancillary services, too.
 Notably, PaperStreet offers website management with same-day (often same-hour) service for updates, and claim to be available for you 24/7/365.
 PaperStreet has also designed and built its own proprietary content management system—”Total Control,” which it touts as being built with law firms and lawyers top of mind—and will help you make website updates on your own with little technical knowledge.
 PaperStreet also does websites in WordPress, so don’t be afraid of Total Control.
 If it works for you, great.
 If it doesn’t, just use WordPress instead.
 (They’ve been building custom WordPress websites since WordPress’s earliest days and pride themselves on customizing their WordPress installs to work well for law firms).

 If you choose PaperStreet, it will work with you to review your current digital assets.
 From there, you’ll get help planning your campaign, generating ideas, composing unique designs (if you pay to do such things), creating content (ditto), building and launching the site, and analyzing your results.